Illinois Department of Human Services and

 Completing an Application in ABE

-- We strongly encourage everyone - community partners, health care providers and the general public to apply for Medicaid online through ABE for the fastest service.
+- We strongly encourage everyone - community partners, health care providers and the general public to apply for Medicaid, SNAP, cash assistance and the Medicare Savings Program online through ABE for the fastest service.
 ABE has a number of features to ensure that application data is transferred accurately and efficiently to caseworkers for processing.

 - Applicants should include as much information as possible in their ABE application.